How to combine genres in Besѣda®

 Roadmap

-Those of you who have been following this blog series may have noticed that this is the first time a few features are discussed: negotiation, themes.
+Those of you who have been following this blog series may have noticed that this is the first time a few features are discussed: negotiation and topics.

 The work on negotiation is in progress and you can check the roadmap link for updates on how Besѣda® mediates between the parties in critical moments.